25th July 2018

 The idea actually started with research findings published in Nature, a scientific journal, in 1971.
 A researcher called Martha McClintock studied the menstrual cycles of 135 women in an American college.
-She found that the onset of the date of menstruation was more similar among friends and roommates than among random pairings of women
+Martha’s research found that friends and flatmates had more similar period cycles than random pairings of women.

 The main theory explains this phenomenon as an evolutionary strategy.
 One where women co-operated with each other so their fertile windows were at the same time.
 This would stop men reproducing with them at once.
 Therefore stopping men having multiple wives and children.
 A form of biological sisterhood standing up against the patriarchy.

 There are also some other theories that are sometimes offered up.
 The first is that it’s the release of pheremones that drives the syncing.
 However this isn’t backed up by any scientific evidence.